Skip to main content

 How to Measure Success in Participatory Philanthropy

 Unlike traditional philanthropy, where outcomes are often tied solely to programmatic results, participatory grantmaking generates additional value through community engagement, power-sharing, and capacity development.
-As such, grantmakers must apply a broader, more inclusive lens when measuring their impact, which includes tracking metrics such as:
+As such, grantmakers must apply a broader, more inclusive lens when measuring their impact.

-• Participation satisfaction: Did participants feel heard, respected, and meaningfully involved?
-Capture this data through surveys, interviews, and reflection sessions.
+• Did participants feel heard, respected, and meaningfully involved?

-• Actions taken: What changes or initiatives resulted from the participatory process?
-This could include shifts in priorities, revised funding structures, or new collaborations.
+• What changes or initiatives resulted from the participatory process?

-• Participant outcomes: How did the experience impact participants?
+• How did the experience impact participants?
 For example, did participants feel they acquired leadership skills?
-Perhaps they walked away with access to more resources than before, or greater confidence in their work.

-• Community outcomes: What changes did the community experience as a result of these efforts?
-Examine changes in community cohesion, trust in institutions, or the emergence of new community-led projects and solutions.
+• What changes did the community experience as a result of these efforts?

-• Field outcomes: How was the broader philanthropic or nonprofit ecosystem influenced?
-Consider the adoption of similar models, policy changes, or increased dialogue around equity and inclusion.
+• How was the broader philanthropic or nonprofit ecosystem influenced?

 Ultimately, continuous development is at the heart of participatory grantmaking.
-There’s no singular “right” way to go about this process, and no two organizations will measure success the same.
+No two organizations will measure success the same way, and your organization may change its definition of success over time.

-To determine their unique indicators of success, grantmakers must have the right tools and infrastructure in place to align their grantmaking processes with the community’s needs.
+What’s most important is remaining adaptable to your community’s needs and implementing the right tools to align your grantmaking processes accordingly.
 Along with impact reporting tools and frameworks, collaboration with impact producers is critical to driving meaningful change.

 Make It Your Own (MIYO) by the Case Foundation